-As of August 2024, Uber and Lyft drivers in Massachusetts will make a minimum of $32.50 per hour following a multi-year litigation case between the rideshare companies and the state.1 If you’re thinking of picking up some work with a rideshare company to cash in on the new regulation, be aware that you need rideshare insurance in Massachusetts.
+As of August 2024, Uber and Lyft drivers in Massachusetts will make a minimum of $32.50 per hour following a multi-year litigation case between the rideshare companies and the state.[?]
+If you’re thinking of picking up some work with a rideshare company to cash in on the new regulation, be aware that you need rideshare insurance in Massachusetts.
+You can endorse your current policy to add rideshare insurance and get coverage from Uber or Lyft.

 The state has minimum limits you must obtain.
 Learn where to get rideshare coverage, the average costs, and the minimums required to get started.